A simple guide to GDPR for business

 Who does the GDPR apply to and when does it come into force?

 The GDPR applies to both ‘data controllers’ and ‘data processors’.
-Data controllers say how and why personal data is processed and data processors act on the controller’s behalf.
-The GDPR applies to processing carried out by organisations operating within the EU.
-It also applies to organisations outside the EU that offer goods or services to individuals in the EU.
+Data controllers usually own the data and data processors handle data on the controller’s behalf.
+The GDPR applies to data processing carried out within the EU.
+It also applies outside the EU when goods or services are offered to individuals inside the EU.

-The GDPR will be applicable to most organisations that keep HR records on employees, customer lists, or other contact details etc, either digitally or manually.
+The GDPR applies to HR records on employees, customer lists, or other contact details, held either digitally or manually.

 What information does the GDPR apply to?